jameysharp/corrode/src/Language/Rust/Corrode/C.md

 statementsToBlock stmts = Rust.Block stmts Nothing
 ```

+We have to be particularly careful about how we generate `if`
+expressions when the result is not used.
+When most expressions are used
+as statements, it doesn't matter what type the expression has, because
+the result is ignored.
+But when a Rust `if`-expression is used as a
+statement, Rust requires its type to be `()`.
+We can ensure the type is
+correct by wrapping the true and false branches in statements rather
+than placing them as block-final expressions.

-Assuming no two stack-allocated variables have the same name,
+Also, assuming no two stack-allocated variables have the same name,
 using a block expression as a statement is never necessary.

 Use this function instead of using the `Rust.Stmt` constructor directly